redis/redis-doc/docs/install/_index.md

 ---
-title: "Install"
+title: "Install Redis or Redis Stack"
 linkTitle: "Install"
-weight: 3
+weight: 30
-description: Install Redis or Redis Stack
+description: How to install your preferred Redis flavor on your target platform
 aliases:
   - /docs/getting-started
 ---